pippim/pippim.github.io/programs/iothings.md

 there is no sound when the system is powered up.

 To solve this problem the `nvhda` C program is used.
-Whenever you install a new Linux Kernel version the program is automatically recompiled by DKMS.
+Whenever you install a new Linux Kernel version, the program is automatically recompiled by DKMS.

 ---